 At Stanford, my labmate Derek Knowles gave me the chance to teach kids (over Zoom) about soft robots and how math is music for the Stanford Science Bus.
 With Derek, Anni Zhang, and Larraine Zappert, I hosted several "Sharing Stories" community-building discussion sessions.
 I also volunteered with AI4ALL.

 In the long term, I see autonomous systems as a way to increase equity in society, because they have the potential to help people across boundaries of ability or advantage.
 As I have found in my outreach work, robots in particular are a great way to bring a wide variety of people together in inclusive environments.

 But, it's also critical that we as engineers do the hard work now of creating diverse and inclusive communities that strive towards equitable applications of technology.
-To this end, I'm currently working on a few community-building efforts within Stanford and through robotics.
 I am eager to discuss these topics and efforts, so feel free to send me an email!